-Each clinical site has specific requirements students must provide in order to secure a placement.
-Below is an explanation of the common requirements.
-Any additional information will be provided as soon as it is known.
+Each clinical site has specific requirements students must provide in order to secure placement.
+Each tab is an explanation of the common clinical requirements.
+Please refer to the BSN Student Guidelines (Handbook) for additional information as well.

 The following link provides the CDC Healthcare Personnel Vaccination Recommendations.
 Some clinical sites may have additional testing or vaccinations requirements that must also be followed.